-Among the 422,472 learners in ABE, ASE/GED, and ESL programs who took a reading pretest, 221,144 (52.3 percent) provided valid post-test data and were eligible for the analyses that follow.
+Among the 428,835 learners in ABE, ASE/GED, and ESL programs who took a reading pretest, 225,924 (52.7 percent) provided valid post-test data and were eligible for the analyses that follow.
 The data in Figure 29 show that learning gains relate inversely to the level at which a learner begins instruction.
 The ESL program, with the highest percentage of learners at the lower instructional levels, had the highest average learning gains.
 Learners in the ASE/GED program have higher gains across all instructional levels.

-Figure 30 shows the distribution of reading scale score gains for ABE and ESL.
+Figure 30 shows the distribution of reading scale score gains for ABE/ASE and ESL.
 The distribution is across CASAS/NRS instructional program skill levels for learners with six or fewer years of schooling and for those with seven or more years of schooling.
 At every pretest score range learners with seven or more years of education showed higher mean learning gains than those with six or fewer years of education.
 Although the overall average gains do not appear to be different, the differences found between the CASAS/NRS skills levels at the lower levels are dramatic and statistically significant.
-Learners at the ABE and ESL beginning literacy level with seven or more years of education by one to two standard deviations.